coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Displays, for each existing notation scope, all accessible notations (whether or not currently in the notation scope stack), the most-recently defined delimiting key and the class the notation scope is bound to.
-   The display also includes lonely notations.
+   The display also includes :term:`lonely notations <lonely notation>`.

    .. todo should the command report all delimiting keys?